JANADINI/RTL-Design-And-Synthesis-using-Sky130/README.md

   ![image](https://github.com/JANADINI/RTL-Design-And-Synthesis-using-Sky130/blob/main/Week_1/Day-1/Photos/Synthesizer(yosys).png)

+---
+# Table of Contents
+ |What is RTL code?
+ |What is Netlist?
+ |What is .lib?
+ |Why Different flavours of Gate?
+  Netlist: After RTL synthesis, a netlist is a detailed textual representation of a circuit that lists all the components (like gates, transistors, resistors) and their interconnections.
+It is used for simulation, verification, and layout design to ensure the circuit works as intended.
 # Verification of <mark>Netlitst.v</mark> by Icarus verilog

 Verification of the synthesized netlist ensures the gate-level design matches the RTL functionality and meets required specifications.The flow will be like